 Brittany Wicks, M.S., Research Associate, Spark Therapeutics

-Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Troy Roepke, Department of Animal Sciences, Rutgers University
+Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Dr. Troy Roepke, Department of Animal Sciences, Rutgers University

 Cory Ardekani, B.S., Doctoral Student in Biopsychology, University of California Davis

 George McClung, V.M.D., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center

 Madeleine Salvatore, B.S., Laboratory Manager, The Children’s Hospital of Philadelphia